What is spear phishing? Recognize tailored emails

-- Victim selection.
-The chances of becoming a target of spear phishing increase if you work for influential and notable corporations.
-Crooks might go for employees that have the preferred authorizations, confidential information, or other crucial obligations.
+The chances of becoming a target of spear phishing increase if you work for influential corporations.
+Scammers might go for employees with preferred access rights, confidential information, or other crucial obligations.

-For instance, a phisher can somehow retrieve recent bank transactions and use them as the convincing lead.
+For instance, a phisher can retrieve recent bank transactions and use them as a convincing lead.
 However, spear phishing is not always after monetary benefits.
 The payoff might come in confidential data.

 The fraudulent email might prompt victims to perform a specific action as quickly as possible.
-For instance, people might need to fill forms, click on links, or download files.
-Other con artists might encourage users to respond to emails.
-Then, the data extortion occurs during seemingly ordinary communication.
+For instance, scams might trick users into clicking on a link or downloading files.

 Prevention of spear phishing attacks